cse364-unist/projects-group8/README.md

 > You should reset all the database and server before testing this feature.
 > You can follow the following steps:
 >
-> 1. Close the server
+> 1. Close the server (8080 port should be closed)
 > 2. `mysql -u root -p`
 > 3. `4860`
 > 4. `DROP DATABASE movin;`